 The second storey level of the porch was entered from a small two-storey south porch.
 This had a gable ended roof with an open gable field and sawn, shaped corner brackets, square wooden piers and a railing identical to that of the east porch, to which it was connected by a diagonal, roofless "cat-walk" which passed across the south-east corner of the house.
 The cat-walk railing was the same as those of both porches.
 The south porch, also, was latticed along its west front to provide privacy from Main Street.
-Careful reconstruction of the two-storey east porch, using all salvageable original materials, is underway (March 1980) and should be completed by the day of the House Tour.
-The porch bench brackets were reconstructed from "ghosts" on the original paint work.
+Careful reconstruction of the two-storey east porch, using all salvageable original materials, is contemplated.
 The south porch will not be restored.
 Its second storey door-way has been replaced by a 6/6 window.
 Access to the second floor of the east porch will be provided by a new doorway at the east end of the second storey hallway.